 Your health information is safe with us.
 By law, we are required to keep all your protected health information private and to give you notice of our legal duties and privacy practices related to protected health information.

-What is protected health information?
+What has protected health information?
 These are the specific details about you, including demographics, which are related to your past, present or future physical or mental health, condition or related health care services.

 We may need to use this information for treatment, payment or health care without authorization from you.
 Our professional and trusted staff may have to disclose your protected health information to services outside of our office that are involved in your care and treatment for the purpose of providing the optimal health care to you.
 In some cases, it may also be used and disclosed to support the operation of the practice and to pay your health care bills.